bitcoin-sv/bdk/documentation/docs/index.md

 - File `include/core/BDKVersion.hpp` contains full version's information of how and when the installer was built.
 - `include/core/sv` directory contains all `*.h` and `*.hpp` files from bsv source code.
-- `include/core` directory contains all extra `*.h` and `*.hpp` files declaring additional functionalities in Script Engine SDK core.
+- `include/core` directory contains all extra `*.h` and `*.hpp` files declaring additional functionalities in Bitcoin Development Kit core.
 - lib directory contains all archives (static) and runtime (shared) libraries.
 - Documentation directory contains html documents.

 ## Usages
-Script Engine SDK is a multi languages library, it allows users to work with `C++`, `Java` and `Python`.
+Bitcoin Development Kit is a multi languages library, it allows users to work with `C++`, `Java` and `Python`.

 #### C++
-To build a C++ program using Script Engine SDK, it needs to link with the installed Script Engine SDK:
+To build a C++ program using Bitcoin Development Kit, it needs to link with the installed Bitcoin Development Kit:

 - Let compiler know additional include directories are
     - `/path/to/bdk_install/include`